misotanni/misotanni.github.io/fjs/en/crash.md

 We already know how to notate the first two primes: the octave and the fifth.
 Those are covered.

 Now, if you are familiar with JI, then you might have heard of 5/4 being called a "just major third" and 7/4 being called a "harmonic seventh" - a form of "minor seventh".
-Chances are, this language may not have seemed strange to you at first place.
+Chances are, this language may not have seemed strange to you at first glance.
 These just seem like innocent extensions of the notion of "major third" and "minor seventh" to include intervals that are close to those interval classes.

 But if we consider this on a formal level, things start to get weird.